danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - **Broker Startup:** During startup, brokers register themselves with ZooKeeper and load topic metadata to prepare for handling requests.
 - **Kafka Protocol:** Brokers use a binary protocol for communication, which clients and other brokers utilize to interact with the cluster.
 - **Broker Upgrades:** Brokers can be upgraded with zero downtime using a rolling upgrade process, ensuring continuous availability.
+- In a 5 node ZooKeeper ensemble, **up to 2 servers can fail while still maintaining a quorum**.
+In a 9 broker, 4 can fail.
+- ZooKeeper ensemble members communicate on **ports 2181, 2888, 3888** by default.
+- The **Metadata request can be handled by any node**, enabling clients to discover the designated leader for topic partitions.
+- With `replication.factor=3`, `min.insync.replicas=2`, `acks=all`, a `NOT_ENOUGH_REPLICAS` exception is thrown if **2 brokers are down**.
+- Setting `unclean.leader.election.enable=true` allows **non-ISR replicas to become leader**, ensuring availability but risking data loss.

 ### CLI: